Ronyisreal/cybersecurity-projects/README.md

 ---

 ## > About this Repository
-This repository contains a collection of **cybersecurity projects** I’ve built to demonstrate my technical skills for entry-level security roles.
+This repository contains a collection of **cybersecurity projects** I’ve built to demonstrate my technical skills.
 Each project follows a repeatable process: **discover → assess → remediate → rescan → document**.

 ---